• Skip to main content

 Chilean salsa verde used to be the winter version of Pebre.
 There was no tomato during winter, and parsley grows easier than cilantro.
 The combination of finely chopped white or yellow (Spanish) onions with parsley, dressed with vinegar or lemon juice, gives Salsa Verde a freshness and texture that is very welcome in our traditional sandwiches, especially in the complete ones.

-Salsa verde does not last, it can rest for a couple of hours, but it loses texture from one day to the next.
+Salsa verde does not last; it can rest for a couple of hours but loses texture from one day to the next.

-Being a recipe with so few ingredients, all the steps are essential, and choosing quality ingredients.
-The parsley, above all, must be very fresh and well washed.
+As a recipe with few ingredients, all the steps are essential, and choosing quality ingredients is essential.
+The parsley, above all, must be very fresh and well-washed.

 How do I wash the parsley?